JoshRogers18/Heart-failure-prediction/R code.md

 # Predicting Heart Failure

-## Author: Josh Rogers
+### Author: Josh Rogers
-## Date: 7/16/2021
+### Date: 7/16/2021

-### Question: What age range correlates with the most heart failure and can we predict this 80% of the time for those younger?
-If not, what other variables might be important to look at / should be considered?
+### Question: Can we predict heart failure 80% of the time and what variables are most important?
-#### Here we will be looking at correlations and if there is multicollinearity, outliers and if they pass the Rosner test, and if variables are normally distributed looking at the Anderson-Darling test.
+#### Here we will be looking at a multitude of things that helped perform a better analysis on this data

+- Correlations
+- Multicollinearity
+- Outliers
+- Rosner Test
+- Anderson-Darling Test
+- Logistic Regression
+- Stepwise Regression

 ```r
 library(dplyr)